mavishxll/mavishxll/README.md

-I'm a programmer with a passion for creating and learning things and taking life as it comes
+I'm a programmer with a passion for creating and learning things and being adventurous